TheRedBrain/bettercombat-extension/README.md

 	}
 }
 ```

 ## Server Config

+###  Better Combat x RPG Inventory Compatibility Experiment

+Setting the "enable_experimental_swap_hand_attributes_algorithm" setting in the server config to true, enables this experimental compatibility.
+This solves an item duplication glitch when using "Better Combat" and "RPG Inventory" together.

+> This fix is very experimental!
+>
+> Please report any issues you encounter when using this setting.

 ### Movement Locking Attacks

 Setting the "enable_movement_locking_attacks" setting in the server config to true, enables movement locking attacks.